Webhooks

 Prerequisites

-To add a webhook for a greenlight node we first need to initialize a scheduler using the node id and device certificate (returned in the node registration response).
+To add a webhook, first initialize a scheduler using the node ID and device certificate (obtained during node registration).

 let device_cert = include_bytes!("path-to-device-cert");